 Brek originally trained as a ballet dancer before moving into production.
 Career highlights so far have included; writing, directing and producing her first play at 19 and taking it to the Edinburgh Festival, online editing 65 x1 hour documentaries for National Geographic’s “Explorer’s Journal”, working with 55 countries to deliver a 24 hour international Shakespeare theatre event and premiering her first feature film “Island” at the Glasgow International Film Festival.

-Most recently she Creatively Produced the Britvic J2O Campaign for TH_NK Agency working with the Royal Philharmonic Orchestra and spoken word artist James Massiah to creative 20 new pieces of work and and digital marketing films.
-For more info on this production click here.
+Most recently she directed and produced the humourous coming of age short film “Elsie, Prince of Denmark” to showcase her latest creative skills and celebrate her 100th production of a short film.
+Prior to that she produced the Britvic J2O Campaign for TH_NK Agency working with the Royal Philharmonic Orchestra and spoken word artist James Massiah to creative 20 new pieces of work and and digital marketing films.

 Brek also co-directed and produced the critically acclaimed feature film “Island”, a poetic thriller starring Colin Morgan, Natalie Press and Janet McTeer distributed by Soda Pictures and sold internationally by Anderson Media.
 She is currently embarking on her second feature, a romantic comedy called “My Moscow Miseducation” to shoot later this year and developed with support from the BFI and produced by Rooks Nest Entertainment.

 Brek’s feature film experience started in the S16mm cutting room of Tony Palmer on the “Kindness of strangers” and has included development work at Outpost/@Radical Media, “Brothers Grimm” and “The Infidel”.